 If you have the option to work from home, living in a smaller, more affordable city rather than a dense metropolis may be worth considering.
-We scored over one hundred small cities in the U.S. on a variety of criteria to determine the best small cities for remote work.
+We scored over one hundred small cities in the U.S. on a variety of criteria to determine the small best cities for remote work.

 Methodology: How We Ranked the Cities